Leading Australia's Fertility Research, to help everyone experience the joy of family

 Dr Tamara Hunter is the only female fertility specialist in WA with a subspecialty training in Reproductive Endocrinology and Infertility (CREI certified).

 Dr John Love

-Dr Love is a Perth born full-time fertility specialist, obstetrician and gynaecologist who has been in private practice since 2000.
+Dr Love is a Perth born Obstetrician and Gynaecologist who has been in private practice since 2000.
 Prior to this, he trained at UWA, KEMH & UK.
 He has rooms and delivers babies at St John of God Hospital, Subiaco.

 Dr Love follows in the footsteps of his father and grandfather who were also obstetricians at St John of God Subiaco Hospital.
 His mother was a specialist gynaecologist at King Edward Memorial Hospital.

 Dr John Love has been working extensively in all aspects of fertility and IVF since 2000.

 He obtained his medical degree from The University of Western Australia and is a fellow of the Royal Australian and New Zealand College of Obstetrics and Gynaecology.

 As part of his affiliations, he attends conferences and medical education seminars to ensure staying up to date.